Producing 'Candle Wick' | Breakdown

 CHARACTER DESIGN:

 Oliver Gallagher, the Director of the short, designed Wick with the vision to have a protagonist who looked strong enough and capable of going on adventures but had an easily defined weakness.
-In our case he is a small, lit candle.
-He chose warm colours for his clothes like orange and yellow to push the fire aesthetic but also some grey for his hands and feet to make some body parts better distinguishable.
+In our case he is was small, lit candle, who is totally afraid of water.
+He chose warm colours for his clothes like orange and yellow to push the fire aesthetic but also some grey for his hands and feet to make some body parts more distinguishable.

 Click out the video below to see Wick's colour aesthetic.